tprouvot/Salesforce-Inspector-reloaded/docs/how-to.md

 To install the default "SF Inspector reloaded" connected app, navigate to Setup | Connected Apps OAuth Usage, and click "Install" on the Salesforce Inspector reloaded app.

+> **Warning**
+> Don't forget to grant access to the users by selecting the related profile(s) or permission set(s).

 If you are a Firefox user, or if you want to have full control over the connected app settings, you can also use your own connected app by following these instructions:

 1. Create a connected app under Setup | App Manager > New Connected App.
 2. Set callback url to `chrome-extension://chromeExtensionId/data-export.html` (replace `chromeExtensionId` by the actual ID of the extension in your web browser).
 Make sure the "Manage user data via APIs (api)" scope is selected.
 You can leave other settings to their default values.